-Moresi and Solomatov, GJI 1998 - Mantle convection with a brittle lithosphere:
+Moresi and Solomatov, GJI 1998 - Mantle convection with a brittle lithosphere: thoughts on the global tectonic styles of the Earth and Venus

 - Investigate the style of thermal convection for Venus and the Earth using a realistic Byerlee's law for the strength of the upper brittle lithosphere. - They find that when the coefficient of friction is low (0.03-0.13) on the plate boundaries one gets mobile plates. - When the coefficient of friction is larger (0.6) one gets stagnant lid convection. - They find that the stagnant lid convection can "collapse" into a runaway mode.